ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 This layer is responsible for retrieving domain relevant information from the database.

 ### Service layer
-In orange is the service layer.
+In green is the service layer.
 This layer is responsible for translating the domain models into _DTOs_ (Data Transfer Object) and connect requests to the UI.
 This layer therefore acts as a binder between the infrastructure and the UI layer.
 When a user request is received the service layer handles that requests,